Andrés Pablo Sarto

 Monetary Policy and Financial Stability, with Nicolas Caramp, Jinyoung Seo and Dejanir Silva

-Presentations (incl scheduled and co-authors): 2024 ECB-FRBNY Workshop on Non-Bank Financial Institutions.
+Presentations (incl scheduled and co-authors): 2024 ECB-FRBNY Workshop on Non-Bank Financial Institutions, 2024 Federal Reserve Stress Testing Research Conference, Adam Smith Workshop 2025, SFS Cavalcade 2025.

 The Rise of Shadow Banks among Large Corporates, with Sebastian Hillenbrand and Olivier Wan